 And it hurts.

-It hurts because these people are good people – people with talent and smarts and wit and charm.
+These people are good people – people with talent and smarts and wit and charm.
 They have good ideas.
 They offer great products and excellent services.
 They’re people who deserve to succeed.

-They produce weak, amateur, ineffective content that just doesn’t work.
+The result, unfortunately, is weak, amateur, ineffective content that just doesn’t work.

 Let me tell you a story.